 VPD Harbor Patrol can routinely patrol offshore sites.
 VPD proposes patrols be conducted twice monthly to ensure compliance with project conditions and BMPs.
+The routine patrols will include unannounced routine compliance visits as part of the inspections/routine patrolling activities.
 The existing fleet of VPD Harbor Patrol vessels could be used effectively, and this would only incur some increases in annual fuel budgets.
 There would be some training that would be required, but otherwise the duties are within the normal scope of operations.
 Any discrepancies or violations of permit conditions discovered by VPD Harbor Patrol will be immediately reported to VPD and other appropriate regulatory agencies.